-120-Volt Outlet
+120-Volt Outlet and TV/Satellite Inlets

-An outlet for a 120 volt receptacle is located on the curbside of the travel trailer and is labeled for your convenience.
-The trailer must be plugged into a shoreline power supply for the outlet to operate.
+An inlet for TV/Satellite and an outlet for a 120 volt receptacle is located on the curb side exterior and is labeled for your convenience.
+Your Airstream must be plugged into a shoreline power supply for the outlet to operate.